 What is Crowdfunding?

-Crowdfunding is a fundraising concept where a community helps projects and new ideas to come to live.
+Crowdfunding is a fundraising concept where a community helps projects and new ideas to come to life.
 Having a successful crowdfunding campaign provides businesses with needed cash, but it also creates a base of customers who feel that they have a stake in that business’s success.
 If it wasn’t for the community supporting that project, it probably would not succeed.

 Art and Crowdfunding